-For financial reporting purposes, Data I/O established tax valuation reserves against our deferred tax assets because of the uncertainty relating to the realization of such asset values.
-We had valuation allowances of \$8.9 million and \$9.0 million at December 31, 2011 and 2010 respectively.
-Given the uncertainty created by our past loss history and the cyclical nature of the industry in which we operate, we expect to continue to limit the recognition of net deferred tax assets and maintain the tax valuation allowances.
+The effective tax rate differed from the statutory tax rate primarily due to the effect of valuation allowances, as well as foreign taxes.
+We have a valuation allowance of \$12.0 million and \$10.7 million as of December 31, 2013 and 2012, respectively.
+Our deferred tax assets and valuation allowance have been reduced by approximately \$180,000 and \$132,000 associated with the requirements of accounting for uncertain tax positions as of December 31, 2013 and 2012, respectively.
+Given the uncertainty created by our loss history and the cyclical nature of the industry in which we operate, we expect to continue to limit the recognition of net deferred tax assets and maintain the tax valuation allowances.